Bedrock-OSS/bedrock-wiki/docs/concepts/mcstructure.md

 ```
 [Structure][error]-Loading structure '<identifier>` from behavior pack: '<path>' | The "block_indices" field should be an array with 2 arrays and instead we have <count> arrays.
 ```
-* If the values inside of `block_indices` are not list tags, the structure fails to load with the following content log error:
+* If the values inside of `block_indices` do not list tags, the structure fails to load with the following content log error:
 ```
 [Structure][error]-Loading structure '<identifier>` from behavior pack: '<path>' | The "block_indices" field's first array is either missing or not a list.
 ```